 - Imaging tests – Scans, such as an MRI, may be done to accurately locate and view the injury and make a diagnosis.

 The ACL cannot heal on its own, except in rare cases of a partial tear.
-However, different individuals tolerate a torn ACL differently.
+However, different individuals tolerate tears differently.
 For many athletes, whether that is the “weekend warrior” or a professional, surgery is required.
-The orthopedic surgeons at MedStar will work with you to develop a personalized treatment plan.
-There are two main categories for surgical ACL repair, both of which can be done during anterior cruciate ligament (ACL) reconstruction surgery at MedStar Orthopaedic Institute:
+The orthopedic surgeons at MedStar Health will work with you to develop a personalized treatment plan.
+There are two main categories for surgical repair, both of which can be done during anterior cruciate ligament (ACL) reconstruction surgery at MedStar Orthopaedic Institute:

 - ACL reconstruction surgery